Closed exact categories of modules over generalized adic rings. Part 1: The bounded case

 Most of the research described in this paper was conducted together with Maurizio Cailotto, who, confronted with a never-ending task, eventually declined to be a co-author.
 I am indebted to him for his patient listening and his well-founded criticism.
 It is a pleasure to acknowledge the strong influence of J.-P. Schneiders through his paper \cite{schneiders} on our present work.
 The present paper owes a lot to the extremely careful and useful book project \cite{GR} of O. Gabber and L. Ramero, in particular to its Chapters 8 and 15.
 Similarly useful was the book of P. Schneider \cite{schneider}, whose statements and proofs often easily translate from nonarchimedean/analytic into formal/relative situations.
 The papers of F. Bambozzi, O. Ben Bassat, K. Kremnitzer \cite{BBK}, \cite{BBB}, \cite{BBBK2} were also helpful in the understanding of the properties of the categories of topological modules we discuss.

 All of the previously mentioned mathematicians were also kind enough to answer questions I kept asking them~: I am indebted to them for their help and their friendship.

-I am also grateful to Yves Andr\'e and to Luc Illusie for their frequent advice and to Tomoyuki Abe, Fumiharu Kato and Nobuo Tsuzuki for the opportunity of lecturing on this topic in Japan in April 2019. \end{section} \begin{section}{Exact categories} We recall in this section some basic definitions and results on exact and quasi-abelian categories. \begin{subsection}{Basic definitions } \begin{parag} An \emph{exact category} is a pair $(\cC,\cE)$ consisting of an additive category $\cC$ and of a family $\cE$ of $0$-sequences in $\cC$ of the form \beq A \map{u} B \map{v} C \;, \eeq called \emph{exact sequences} satisfying a number of requirements listed in \cite[\S 1.0]{GL} or in \cite[\S 2]{exact}.
+I am also grateful to Tomoyuki Abe, Fumiharu Kato and Nobuo Tsuzuki for the opportunity of lecturing on this topic in Japan in April 2019. \end{section} \begin{section}{Exact categories} We recall in this section some basic definitions and results on exact and quasi-abelian categories.
+The purpose of this section is the understanding of condition \cite[(1.3.0)]{GL} and of its dual for general exact categories. \begin{subsection}{Basic definitions } \begin{parag} An \emph{exact category} is a pair $(\cC,\cE)$ consisting of an additive category $\cC$ and of a family $\cE$ of $0$-sequences in $\cC$ of the form \beq A \map{u} B \map{v} C \;, \eeq called \emph{short exact sequences} satisfying a number of requirements listed in \cite[\S 2]{exact} (and equivalent to the original requirements of Quillen reported in \cite[\S 1.0]{GL}).
 In particular it is required that $(u,v)$ is a \emph{kernel-cokernel pair} in the sense that $u$ is a kernel of $v$ and $v$ is a cokernel of $u$.
-A morphism $v$ (resp. $u$) of $\cC$ appearing in an exact sequence \eqref{exseq0} is called a \emph{strict epimorphism} (resp. a \emph{strict monomorphism}); we often shorten these names into ``strict epi'' and ``strict mono''.
-In general a morphism $f$ of $\cC$ is \emph{strict} if $f$ factors as $f = u \circ v$, with $v$ a strict epi and $u$ a strict mono. \begin{rmk} By \cite[Rmk.
-8.5]{exact} in an exact category $\cC$ any strict morphism $f$ admits a kernel, a cokernel, an image and a coimage; moreover, for $f$ strict, the canonical morphism $\tilde{f}: \Coim (f) \to \Im (f)$ is an isomorphism. \end{rmk} \begin{defn} Given exact categories $(\cC,\cE)$ and $(\cC',\cE')$ an additive functor $F: \cC \longrightarrow \cC'$ is \emph{exact} if it transforms any exact sequence in $\cE$ into an exact sequence in $\cE'$. \end{defn} \end{parag}
+A morphism $v$ (resp. $u$) of $\cC$ appearing in a short exact sequence \eqref{exseq0} is called a \emph{strict epimorphism} (resp. a \emph{strict monomorphism}); we often shorten these names into ``strict epi'' and ``strict mono''.
+In general a morphism $f$ of $\cC$ is \emph{strict} if $f$ factors as $f = u \circ v$, with $v$ a strict epi and $u$ a strict mono. \begin{rmk} As recalled in \cite[Rmk.
+8.5]{exact}, for any exact category $\cC$ any strict morphism $f:X \longrightarrow Y$ of $\cC$ admits a kernel, a cokernel, an image and a coimage; moreover, the canonical morphism $\tilde{f}: \Coim (f) \to \Im (f)$ is an isomorphism. \end{rmk} \begin{defn} Given exact categories $(\cC,\cE)$ and $(\cC',\cE')$ an additive functor $F: \cC \longrightarrow \cC'$ is \emph{exact} if it transforms any short exact sequence in $\cE$ into a short exact sequence in $\cE'$. \end{defn} \end{parag}